 By strictly monitoring adherence to the 100-day withdrawal period, followed by stringent testing, we can promise our customers delicious, safe, and nutritious products that are certified by the USDA.
 We know you will enjoy Nolan Ryan’s All-Natural Beef.
 Every bite, every time!

 100% of our cattle come from farms and ranches throughout the south and southwest, primarily in Texas (USA).
-The majority of the cattle are born on Nolan Ryan’s ranches or on ranches owned by other ranchers involved in our program.
 All of our producers are fully informed about the strict criteria necessary to participate in our program.
 They are dedicated to doing all that they can to produce a quality product for you.

 To ensure transparency in our retail labeling, we comply with USDA Country-of-Origin Labeling (COOL).
 Our labels will specify Product of USA since all of the cattle that enter our program are all born in the USA.
 All of our beef comes from a USDA inspected facility located in Texas and meets our strict standards quality and food safety.

 The topic of labeling is a confusing one for many consumers.
 Please don’t hesitate to contact us if you have further questions or concerns.